<< Back to Report Card

 university dairy products exclusively from a local dairy.

 Lastly, in partnership with the Villanova Grounds Crew, Villanova Dining Services has two herb gardens, which are located outside Villanova’s two largest resident dining halls.

-Questions 3-5 pertain to locally grown purchases.
+Questions 3-5 pertain to locally

 3).From how many local farms or growers do you purchase (excluding on-campus farms/gardens)?